 Project Freedom rents apartments designed to be physically accessible for people with disabilities.
 We do rent to people without disabilities at four of our seven locations.
 We have six locations in Mercer County; Robbinsville, Hamilton, Lawrence, Hopewell, West Windsor, and the second one in Robbinsville at Town Center South.
 We have one location each in Woodstown, Salem County; Toms River, Ocean County; Westampton, Burlington County, and Gibbsboro in Camden County.

-If you are interested in renting an apartment at one of Project Freedom’s sites, this page may answer some of your questions.
+If you are interested in renting an apartment at one of Project Freedom’s complexes, this page may answer some of your questions.

 How does one rent a Project Freedom apartment?

 Answer: Start by filling out pre-qualifying application.
 All tenants must qualify by income since Project Freedom’s apartments are funded under the Low Income Tax Credit program that is monitored by the New Jersey Housing and Mortgage Finance Agency (NJHMFA).
 Forms may be downloaded from Housing Pre-app Page or call one of the Project Freedom Locations to speak to a representative.

 Do you have an application fee?